karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

 ### "EnableGenerators" - **CURRENTLY DOESNT WORK**
 Bool.
 Currently unused
-- 0 = No generators will be spawned insithe towns and villages.
+- 0 = No generators will be spawned inside the towns and villages.
 - 1 = Will spawn in towns and villages generators for the mode 1 for "EnableLamps".

 ### "EnableLighthouses"